nwhitehead/cherry-lip-sync/docs/model.md

 1) Manual annotation
 2) Existing lip sync tools with manual quality review
-3) Time warping audio and sync data in parallel for existing training examples to generate new examples at different cadences
-4) Mapping and time warping existing visemes from a word to other audio instances of the same word
-4) Synthetic text-to-speech generation with known phoneme timings and rules for visemes
+3) Synthetic text-to-speech generation with known phoneme timings and rules for visemes
-5) Apply voice changing to existing audio examples without changing timing
+4) Apply voice changing to existing audio examples without changing timing

-The synthetic examples for (5) were generated using [MeloTTS](https://github.com/myshell-ai/MeloTTS) with modifications to output phoneme timing information.
+The synthetic examples for (3) were generated using [MeloTTS](https://github.com/myshell-ai/MeloTTS) with modifications to output phoneme timing information.
 The phonemes are mapped to plausible visemes using an ad-hoc (and evolving) set of programmatic rules with some element of random